 Dashlane will then offer you two different back-up solutions in case you lose your mobile device or cannot use it anymore:

 Choose a back-up phone number.
 If you lose your mobile device, we will send a code to that number that will allow you to disable two-factor authentication.
 The back-up number cannot be changed later unless two-factor authentication is disabled in your Dashlane account.
-If you have changed your cell number, you need to disable two-factor authentication first and then re-enable it with your new phone number.
+If you have changed your mobile phone number, you need to disable two-factor authentication and re-enable it with your new phone number.

 How to sign-in to your Dashlane account if two-factor authentication is enabled